opencost/opencost-website/docs/installation/development.md

 ## Tilt Command Options

 ### via `tilt_config.json`
-The best way to configure OpenCost to use tilt is with a `tilt_config.json` file in the root of the OpenCost repository.
-The file must live there; a symlink is thebest alternative if you wish to store it elsewhere.
-This file is automatically reloaded in tilt when updated.
+The best way to configure OpenCost to use Tilt is with a `tilt_config.json` file in the root of the OpenCost repository.
+The file must live there; a symlink is an alternative if you wish to store it elsewhere.
+This file is automatically reloaded in Tilt when updated.
 Omitted values will use defaults.
 Example file:
 ```JSON
 {